 Published by- Lion Fiction

 Age Group- Adult

 Description of book- paperback, listed price- $14.99, ISBN 978-1-78264-120-2

 Colom has had a perfect life, but something is terribly wrong.
 He wakes up from terrible nightmares, but he does not know why he keeps having them.
 He is also becoming suicidal.

 His mother, Fiona, wants her husband, a church pastor, to help.
 David, her husband, thinks nothing is wrong and will not ask for outside help.

 Fiona finds a friend from her own childhood to help her.
 She leaves with Colom to get the help he needs.
 Are these dreams Colom’s fault or is it something Fiona and David caused?

 About the Author-

-Disclosure of Material Connection- I received Guess Who Noah’s Boat, by Matt Mitter and illustrated by Ela Jarzabek, for free from the Kregel Publications’ Blog Tour.
+Disclosure of Material Connection- I received The Boy Who Loved Rain, by Gerard Kelly, for free from the Kregel Publications’ Blog Tour.
 All links were current when posted.
 I was not required to write a positive review.
 The opinions I have expressed are my own or those of my family.
 I am disclosing this in accordance with the Federal Trade Commission’s 16 CFR, Part 255.